jjneely/carolinarscm.org/content/register.md

 * [Reference Forms][4] All adults and staff must complete once every 3 years.

-If you have any questions please feel free to [contact us!][7]
+If you have any questions please feel free to [contact us!][7] -->

 # Make a Payment

-The RSCM Carolina Summer Choral Residency is now accepting payments through [PayPal][20] which means that you can easily use Visa, MasterCard, American Express, Discover, PayPal, or your Checking account for your course registration fees.
+The RSCM Carolina Summer Choral Residency is accepting payments through [PayPal][20] which means that you can easily use Visa, MasterCard, American Express, Discover, PayPal, or your checking account for your registration fees.

 A $100 deposit and completed registration forms are required to reserve your spot.
-Registration fees do not include music.
+Registration fees do **not** include music.
 Click the below PayPal button to make a payment.
 PayPal will ask you for the specific amount you wish to pay.
 You may also use this page to make any additional payments or donations.